 Lopez Island is the first ferry stop in the San Juan Islands and offers visitors an escape from the crowded and busy real world.
 Almost all the things to do on Lopez Island revolve around being outside and getting close to nature.
-Here are the top 5 things to do on your Lopez Island getaway in 2022!
+Here are the top 5 things to do on your Lopez Island getaway in 2023.

 Lopez Island offers some of the best hiking you will find in Washington State and is home to the largest preserve in the San Juan Islands National Monument.
-Make sure you plan on taking a few hikes during your vacation.
+Make sure you plan on taking a few hikes during your island vacation.
 While Lopez has many hikes to choose from, Shark Reef and Iceberg Point are must-dos during your island getaway.

-Lopez Island is also much flatter than the other San Juan Islands, and this makes peddling much easier.
+Lopez Island is also much flatter than the other San Juan Islands, and this makes peddling the island’s rolling hills much easier.
 Serious cyclists will want to follow the Tour De Lopez route, which is also an annual cyclist event that happens in each spring.
 The Tour De Lopez is a 30 mile ride that roughly follows the island’s coast that begins and ends at Lopez Village.

 So now that you have pedaled Lopez Island, it is now time to pick up a paddle and slip into a kayak.
 Lopez has many kayaking opportunities for beginners as well as experts.
-Edenwild offers kayak rentals right in Lopez Village in the protected waters of Fisherman’s Bay.
-Playful Harbor seals are a common sight while paddling in Fisherman’s Bay along with a few resident bald eagles hunting the waters from overhead.
+Edenwild offers kayak rentals right in Lopez Village in the protected waters of Fishermans Bay.
+Playful Harbor seals are a common sight while paddling in Fisherman Bay along with a few resident bald eagles hunting the waters from overhead.

 Don’t forget to look down while paddling because the island’s clear waters allow you to see a rich ecosystem below the surface.
 Expect to see orange and purple starfish, Plume Anemones, and schools of fish.
 Both Dungeness and Red Rock crabs are abundant in Fishermans Bay, and crabbing gear can be rented during the season, so you can soak a crab pot while leisurely paddling.
-On the way back to shore, you can pull up dinner!
+On the way back to shore, you can pull up dinner.

 There are a number of great kayak launch locations for those who will be bringing their kayaks on their San Juan Island vacation.
 Mackaye Harbor Boat Launch offers plenty of parking and access to the protected water of Makayce Harbor.
 Advanced kayakers can even paddle to Iceberg Point from this location.

-Hunter Bay Boat Launch is another great spot to launch a kayak on Lopez Island.
+Hunter Bay Boat Launch is another great spot to launch a kayak an explore Lopez Island.
 Hunter Bay is a fairly protected cove and offers a paddler access to plenty of interesting micro islands and wild, rugged coastlines.
 The experienced paddler could follow the Northerly coast all the way to Spencer Spit State Park.